 Consider that the President of the United States has 400 years of additional historical precedent as well as a Harvard education, and yet he still doesn’t understand how the free market is superior to communism.
 He says that that when the government forcibly takes the fruits of your labor and gives it to others to “spread the wealth around”, then that’s “good for everybody”.

-Those colonists at Plymouth Rock, who seem so much more in touch with reality than the President of the United States, remind me of small town Americans today.
-Of course, the President says that small town Americans today are basically racists who have “antipathy toward those who are different” and who “cling to their guns and religion”.
+Those colonists at Plymouth Rock, who seem so much more in touch with reality than the President of the United States, remind me of small town Americans of my childhood.
+Of course, the President sees small town Americans as basically racists who have “antipathy toward those who are different” and who “cling to their guns and religion”.

 Although, the President of the United States is a dilettante, whose image was manufactured by the media, progressives have told me that he is right because communism in early America was too soon.
 They claim that it is not human nature to be a freeloader and that the people themselves have learned and would no longer be freeloaders.
 However, the Danish proved that 90% still prefer to be freeloaders when they can – even when they can make more money working.